 there is to be no lording over them and not letting them feel one's power but loving ministry and ministering love.

-3. The words themselves make it plain enough that the Master is not excluding all authority from His society but only that power which is essentially brutal and domineering.
+3. The words themselves make it plain enough that the Master is not excluding all authority and all power from His society but only that power which is essentially brutal and domineering.
 Karl Adam.